 Overall, 15% of the boar attacks involved fatalities.
 The number of fatalities was twice as higher in the case of people that were traveling alone.

 Moreover, as of late, they have also started raiding major European cities, looking for food in rubbish bins and jostling tourists.
 Among the cities affected is Barcelona, where wild boars emerge from Collserola Natural Park and make their way among people in the city.
+In any case, before you decide to go glamping in Europe’s finest resorts, talk to the locals about potential wild boar attacks, especially if you plan your trip in a mountain area.

 - How to Survive an Animal Attack and Tell the Story - Safety above all!
 Learn how you should respond to a wildlife encounter with our easy and fun guide.